My 15-Minute City: Upper West Side

-Upon arrival, the area surrounding Strawberry Fields seemed like the heart of NYC.
+Upon arrival, the UWS seemed like the heart of NYC.
 It’s still true after living here two decades.

-A British exhibition reveals how close we are to zooming humans to the red planet.
+A book & show reveal how close we are to zooming humans to the red planet.
 And how far away.

 - Tim Flach’s Beautiful Wild Victims

-In his book Endangered, the London photographer turns his lens on gorgeous animals facing extinction.
+With Endangered, the naturalist turns his lens on gorgeous animals facing extinction.

-- An exhibition explores utopian suburbs, public-housing projects, and societal gaps between them.
+The maestro architect’s utopian suburbs, public projects, and the societal gaps between them.

 Never Built New York